biocore/qiime/doc/scripts/alpha_rarefaction.rst

 		Run in parallel where available [default: False]
 	-t, `-`-tree_fp
-		Path to the tree file [default: None; REQUIRED for phylogenetic measures]
+		Path to the tree file [default: None; REQUIRED for phylogenetic measures] -O, `-`-jobs_to_start
+		Number of jobs to start.
+NOTE: you must also pass -a to run in parallel, this defines the number of jobs to be started if and only if -a is passed [default: 2]

 **Output:**